Super Rugby Aotearoa: Blues take down Chiefs to continue winning streak

 Watching the Chiefs lose to their third straight home match - after defeats to the Hurricanes and Brumbies before lockdown - was difficult enough for locals, but having to do it with only Speights in hand further soured the night.

-Blues 24 (Hoskins Sotutu, Mark Telea tries; Otere Black con, pen, Beauden Barrett dropped goal, pen)
+Blues 24 (Hoskins Sotutu, Mark Telea tries; Otere Black con, 2 pens, Beauden Barrett dropped goal, pen)

 Chiefs 12 (Damian McKenzie 4 pens)